Manipulating Feature Visualizations with Gradient Slingshots: Evaluation

 We evaluate pixel-domain FV manipulation~\citep{erhan2009visualizing}, referred to as \emph{Pixel-AM}, using 6-layer CNNs trained on MNIST~\citep{lecun1998mnist}, as interpretability for this FV variant is feasible only for small models.
 We also assess \emph{Fourier FV}~\citep{olah2017feature}.
 For the non-regularized variant under standard gradient ascent optimization, we use various \texttt{VGG} models ~\citep{Simonyan15very} trained on CIFAR-10~\citep{krizhevsky2009learning}.
 To evaluate \emph{Fourier FV} manipulability under transformation robustness with Adam optimization~\citep{kingma2014adam}, we consider \texttt{ResNet-18}~\citep{he_2016_cvpr} trained on TinyImageNet~\citep{le2015tiny}, and \texttt{ResNet-50} and \texttt{ViT-L/32}~\citep{dosovitskiy2021an}, both pretrained on ImageNet-1k~\citep{russakovsky_imagenet_2015}.
 Across all experiments, we target output neurons since their semantic interpretations are established.
 Additional details on datasets, data preprocessing, model architectures and weights, training, adversarial fine-tuning, FV protocols, and compute resources are in~\cref{app: experiments}.

 Manipulation results, including original and manipulated FV outputs, as well as target images, are shown in~\cref{fig: eval_all_fig}.
 For MNIST with a 6-layer CNN and CIFAR-10 with \texttt{VGG-9}, GS results in near-perfect memorization of the target image in the FV output.
-We hypothesize that the low input dimensionality allows subpatches of the target image to be directly encoded into the model’s input filters (see~\cref{app: memo} for details).
+We hypothesize that the low input dimensionality allows the target image to be directly memorized in the model's input filters (see~\cref{app: memo} for details).
 For TinyImageNet with \texttt{ResNet-18}, the manipulated FV preserves global composition and captures features such as color and "cloud-like" textures.
-In \texttt{ResNet-50} , the FV retains salient visual elements of the target, e.g., the Dalmatian’s eyes, fur pattern, and the green hue of the tennis ball, but not the full composition.
+In \texttt{ResNet-50}, the FV retains salient visual elements of the target, e.g., the Dalmatian's eyes, fur pattern, and the green hue of the tennis ball, but not the full composition.
 This is likely due to the equivariances of CNNs~\citep{Lenc_2015_CVPR}, which respond similarly to different spatial arrangements of the same features.
 For \texttt{\texttt{ViT-L/32}}, where we apply the activation-based GS attack, the similarity is primarily compositional: the manipulated FV depicts a rocky scene with sealion-like figures against a blue background.
-This reflects the ViT’s ability to capture global structure~\citep{dosovitskiy2021an} and to map similarly composed images to similar representations.
+This reflects the ViT's ability to capture global structure~\citep{dosovitskiy2021an} and to map similarly composed images to similar representations.
+Additional FV examples are in~\cref{app: gallery}.